 A variable temperature electric kettle is worth having in your coffee arsenal.
 As we explained in our electric kettles review, coffee is "considered by many pros to be best when brewed at between 195 and 205°F, below the boiling point of 212 degrees?
 Some green tea, for example, tastes best when steeped in 160 to 170°F water."
 This means a kettle that can heat water to a precise temperature and hold it there is very helpful when brewing with, say, a French press.
 Our favorite is this model from Cuisinart, which has a plethora of settings and is easy to use.

 If pourover coffee is more your speed, a gooseneck kettle, with its precise spout, is ideal for the kind of even, gentle pour needed this method calls for.
 Again, we like a variable temperature model so we can set a specific temperature depending on the roast we're brewing.

-We tested 15 models to find the best automatic drip coffee maker—and this brewer from Breville was one of our favorites.
-In our taste tests, it came out on top and is even compatible with pour over devices, such as the Kalita Wave.
+We tested 16 models to find the best automatic drip coffee maker—and this brewer from OXO was one of our favorites.
+In our taste tests, it came out on top and it's incredibly easy to use and fairly well-priced (under $200).

 Price at time of publish: $200.Continue to 17 of 19 below.